Audits of Renewables Obligation (RO), Renewable Electricity Guarantees of Origin (REGO) and Feed-in Tariffs (FIT) Generating Stations 2023/24

-As the administrator of the Renewables Obligation (RO), Renewable Electricity Guarantees of Origin (REGO) and Feed-in Tariffs (FIT) schemes, we carry out an annual audit programme of generating stations.
-The purpose of our audits is to confirm that the information provided during accreditation was correct and to ensure ROC/REGO/FIT claims are accurate.
-Our audit programmes detect and deter non-compliance, misreporting and fraud in the schemes.
-Similarly to 2021/22, we are running both a targeted and a statistical audit programme during 2022/23 under the RO.
-We are also running a targeted audit programme during 2022/23 under the FIT scheme and we will introduce a new FIT statistical audit programme.
+As the administrator of the Renewables Obligation (RO), Renewable Electricity Guarantees of Origin (REGO) and Feed-in Tariffs (FIT) schemes, we carry out an annual programme of audits of generating stations.
+The purpose of our audits is to check compliance with scheme rules and to ensure ROC/REGO/FIT claims are accurate.
+Our audit programmes detect, monitor, and deter non-compliance, misreporting and fraud in the schemes.
+In 2023/24 we are running a targeted and a statistical audit programme under the RO.
+We are also running a targeted audit programme during 2023/24 under the FIT scheme and we will introduce a new FIT statistical audit programme.

 For more information on our RO audit process, please refer to our Renewables Obligation: Guidance for Generators guidance document.
 For any queries, please email our dedicated teams at:

 We take compliance extremely seriously and will investigate matters where we have concerns, particularly where there could be a financial impact.
-There are a range of outcomes from such investigations, including serious consequences such as recouping payments and withdrawal from the relevant Renewable Electricity scheme.
+There are a range of outcomes from such investigations, including consequences such as recouping payments and withdrawal from the relevant scheme.

-As a generator, what can I do to support Ofgem’s review?
+As a generator, what can I do to support Ofgem on my audit or compliance investigation?

-Please also refrain from making any amendments to the application on the register in the meantime, until instructed by Ofgem to do so.
+Please also refrain from making any amendments to the application on the Renewables & CHP register in the meantime, until instructed by Ofgem to do so.